 Individuals and companies who provide ghostwriting services but are not bidding for your job through Elance or Guru may charge flat fees, percentages, or per-page rates.
 Some require partial credit in the ebook.
-Some of them advertise rates that are rather high compared to the ghostwriter banks, but you may also find some that are comparable, such as www.truetalentmedia.com.
+Some of them advertise rates that are rather high compared to the ghostwriter banks, but you may also find some that are comparable, try Google.